null

 Caring for Sprouts

-Sprouts are a live food and will continue to grow very slowly for several days after it is suitable for consumption.
+Sprouts are a live food and will continue to grow very slowly for several days after they are suitable for consumption.
 So, if you wish to stop somewhere for several days to resupply/rest, the shoots will continue to produce.
 Sprouts can stay fresh for 1-2 weeks (up to 3 weeks if refrigerated); however, the best time to eat them is within a week when enzymes are at their highest level.
 Many people find that sprouts improve their digestion, a beneficial attribute due to their enzyme content.
 Try growing sprouts on your next long hike, and let us know what you think!

 Hemp Sprout Bag Fabric Care